xavleflip/Taskify/README.md

 # 📑 Taskify: To-Do & Activity Manager

 **Taskify** is a modern, pixel-perfect task and activity management mobile application built using **Flutter**.
-Designed around a high-contrast, bold **Neo-Brutalist** aesthetic, Taskify offers a clean and distraction-free user experience to manage, track, and archive daily routines and responsibilities.
+Taskify offers a clean and distraction-free user experience to manage, track, and archive daily routines and responsibilities.

 ---